 1- Brick Chimneys

-Brick chimneys are porous meaning it is compatible with any kind of paint.
+Brick chimneys are porous, so they work well with any kind of paint.

-When painting a brick chimney, start first with a block filler.
-This is a product that masonry prep depends on, as it fills in any pores or gaps in the material, making the surface uniform, flat, and smooth while stopping water from getting into the bricks.
+To paint a brick chimney, begin with a block filler.
+This will fill in any pores or gaps and create a smooth surface, preventing water from entering the bricks.

 2- Metal Chimneys

-Rust won’t allow the paint to stick effectively so use sandpaper or steel wool to remove all of the rust.
+Before painting, ensure the metal surface is clean, dry, and rust-free.
+Rust won’t allow the paint to stick effectively, so use sandpaper or steel wool to remove all the rust if it’s there.

 3- Masonry Chimneys

-These paints are breathable and durable, which is excellent for such porous surfaces that have a high likelihood of contracting and expanding.
+Emulsion paints are also breathable and durable, which is ideal for porous masonry surfaces that may contract and expand.

 Alternatives to Painting Exterior Chimney of Your Property?

-With other types of chimney paints, chemical paint removers are typically required, and keep in mind that this will be a difficult process.
-Hiring a specialist to do the job might be safer and more cost-effective.
+There are other types of paints you can use, but it will be a complex process.
+Hiring a specialist to do the job might be safer and more cost-effective in those cases.

 The Bottom line